|Dr Elizabeth A CAMERON

 The 0 - 19 Children’s Public Health Service in the London Borough of Bexley is run by Bromley Healthcare.
 The Health Visitors are qualified nurses with midwifery experience, who have taken further training to obtain the Health Visiting Certificate.
 They are happy to give advice on health care, particularly for expectant mothers, babies, young children, the elderly and the handicapped.
 The Health Visitors are notified of births and visit from the 11th day after the birth.
-They maintain contact thereafter by further home visits and the Child Health Clinics held at the Surgery.
+They maintain contact thereafter by further home visits.
 As advisors on child care and family problems, they work in the community with the family Doctors.

 You may contact your Health Visitor by telephoning the above number.

 All expectant mothers will be looked after by their Doctor and a Midwife.
-Antenatal clinics are held at the surgery every Friday morning when a midwife from Darent Valley Hospital is in attendance.
+Antenatal clinics are held at the surgery every Monday afternoon when a midwife from Darent Valley Hospital is in attendance.
 A midwife from DVH also runs a booking clinic at the surgery every Friday morning.

 The Business Manager